joehmchiu/mysql-enterprise-centos/README.md

   - mount the created disks for mysql database
 3. mysql-enterprise:
   - install MySQL Enterprise 8.x database
-  - create a root user
+  - create root and user accounts
-  - setup the MySQL configurations by template
+  - setup the MySQL configurations by Jinja2 template
   - initiralize and preload for the installation
   - requested packages installation
   - run unit tests and finalize the installation